Skip to content

 However, whether or not the crypto bubble peaks at $5 trillion or $50 trillion, the entire scene of thousands of cryptocurrencies doing little more than pumping coin prices will disappear soon, certainly before this generation grows up.

 The world will realize that crypto does not represent the true blockchain technology.
 It’s a distortion at best.
-With major aspects being outright fraudulent, it’s a corrupt misrepresentation mostly.
+With major aspects being outright fraudulent, it’s mostly a corrupt misrepresentation.

 Bubbles may exist in humanity, and parasites may live within a bubble, but humanity cannot survive within a bubble.
 It may survive with a bubble but not within it.
 When the bubble grows large enough to be felt as an intrusion rather than a stimulus, humanity searches for real economic ‘food’ and gasps for real economic ‘oxygen’, namely utility and productivity.
 Occasionally, it does that even before the parasitic burden is exposed.